My Story

 2017

-Money didn't save her.
-The doctors and the donor did.
-But money was the bridge that got us to them.
+Money didn't do the saving.
+People did.
+But money was the bridge that got us to them, fast, without hesitation.

 I lost my identity.